-The Directors present the Twenty Second Annual Report of yourCompany together with the audited standalone and consolidated Ind AS financial statementsfor the financial year ended March312020.
+The Board of Directors present the Twenty Fifth Annual Report of yourCompany together with the audited standalone and consolidated Ind AS financial statementsfor the financial year ended March312020.

 |Particulars || |

 |Revenue from operations ||300.29 ||2471.08 ||2933.20 ||4978.46 |

 |Other operating income ||75.66 ||72.42 ||39.65 ||46.23 |

 |Earnings before interest tax depreciation and amortization (EBITDA) ||(897.39) ||(184.02) ||(859.73) ||(8.75) |

 |Less: Depreciation and amortisation expense (including impairment losses) ||682.15 ||438.91 ||418.61 ||341.85 |

 |Earnings before interest and tax (EBIT) ||(1579.54) ||(622.93) ||(1278.34) ||(350.60) |